Pence calls coronavirus deaths 'heartbreaking,' praises Trump's 'early actions'

 Trump chose Pence last spring to lead the White House’s coronavirus task force as the virus began to spread across the country.

-The president has been accused by his critics of not taking the pandemic seriously and not taking decisive action to help slow the spread.
+The president has been accused by his critics of not taking the pandemic seriously and of not taking decisive action to help slow the spread.
 Democratic nominee Joe Biden has blamed him for the high death count.

 Trump reiterated this week that he believes the country is “rounding the turn” on the pandemic and has said he thinks a vaccine could be ready for distribution as early as late next month.